Dushyant-3090/Snake-Game/README.md

 # Snake-Game
-This is snake game using python
+This is snake game made by using python